Butler in Wayne County, New York — The American Northeast (Mid-Atlantic)

 her age.
 First woman to die

 Erected 2006 by Butler Historical Society.

 Location.
 43° 9.692′ N, 76° 46.773′ W. Marker is in Butler, New York, in Wayne County.
-Marker is on Route 89 half a mile south of Everhart Road, on the right when traveling south.
+Marker is on Route 89, half a mile south of Everhart Road, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Savannah NY 13146, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on December 17, 2014, by Anton Schwarzmueller of Wilson, New York.
-This page has been viewed 262 times since then and 48 times this year.
+It was originally submitted on December 17, 2014, by Anton Schwarzmueller of Wilson, New York.
+This page has been viewed 429 times since then and 65 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on December 17, 2014, by Anton Schwarzmueller of Wilson, New York. • Bill Pfingsten was the editor who published this page.